philips-software/cogito/workspaces/cogito-mobile/user-stories.md

 - New Identity: Validate identity
 - New Identity: When succesfull go back to HomeScreen
 - Home Screen: Make new identity the active one?
-- Home Screen: Show name of new as active identity
+- Home Screen: Show name of new identity

 ## As a developer I want to make sure the back button works properly, so that it will improve the experience of the users when navigating the app